 The Pig has 3 levels to complete to win the game.

 Players feed him by bringing food and maintaining the "feed" button for a certain time (feeding delay).

 Feeding the Pig also means not having a weapon in hand.

-Each level requires more food, the "feeding delay" increases as well.
-The progression is slowed down.
+Each level requires more food than the previous one, the "feeding delay" increases as well.
+So, the progression is slowed down.
 Mixed with the rising difficulty, it sets up a tension which grows over the course of the game.

 Partial information :

-The Pig's level progression is communicated by animation only.
+The Pig's current level progression is communicated by animation only.